 “When it’s completely overcast, the lighting is perfect.
 Or after it’s rained, when everything is saturated from the moisture.
 The colours, the image, everything is richer.”
 So the next time it rains, grab your camera and start playing around!

 I next asked Glenn if he had any tips for photo composition.
-“I encourage people the use the rule of thirds.
+“I encourage people to use the rule of thirds.
 If the landscape is interesting, keep the horizon at the top third of the image.
-If you sky is interesting, move the horizon down to the bottom third.
+If your sky is interesting, move the horizon down to the bottom third.
 Experiment with what kinds of images that creates.”

 If the photographer can focus on capturing a subject, “that will revolutionize their landscape photos.”